rabbitmq/rabbitmq-website/src/pages/contact.md

 ### Enquiries

-For enquiries about VMware’s Commercial Open Source RabbitMQ support, go to [this page](https://tanzu.vmware.com/rabbitmq/oss) for more information and a contact form.
+Please use [contact-tanzu-data.pdl@broadcom.com](mailto:contact-tanzu-data.pdl@broadcom.com) contact Broadcom sales.

+To learn about the commercial support options, see [VMware's Commercial Open Source RabbitMQ support](https://tanzu.vmware.com/rabbitmq/oss).

 For information about VMware Tanzu RabbitMQ, the Enterprise version of RabbitMQ, go to the [VMware Tanzu RabbitMQ product page](https://tanzu.vmware.com/rabbitmq).

-Note that **both** of the above links will redirect you to [this form](https://go-vmware.broadcom.com/contact-us).
-When asked "What is your solution of interest?", please choose "Cloud Native Application Development and Delivery".
-Then, fill out the rest of the form.

 ### Existing Commercial Users

 If you already have a license with Broadcom for one or the other (that is Open Source RabbitMQ or an Enterprise version of RabbitMQ) and you need to file a support ticket, you can do it using the [Customer Portal for VMware products](https://customerconnect.vmware.com/home).

 Refer to the [VMware support page](https://tanzu.vmware.com/support) for other support information.
 For questions about booking training or consulting, please contact the [appropriate vendor](/commercial-offerings).